 A Perfect Competition is a kind of market in which the number of buyers and sellers is very large.
 All are occupied with buying and selling products that are homogenous and do not have any artificial restrictions.
-The main features of perfect competition performed by possessing perfect knowledge of the market.
+The main features of perfect competition are performed by possessing perfect knowledge of the market.

 In other words, a market is said to be perfect when the potential buyers and sellers are well aware of the prices and transactions that take place.
 Perfect competition is accompanied by efficient allocation of economic resources.
 Market structure is determined by the size and number of firms in a market.
 The major types of market structure include Monopoly, Monopolistic competition, Oligopoly, and Perfect Competition.

-What Are The Main Features of Perfect Competition?
+What are the Main Features of Perfect Competition?

 The main features of perfect competition have several important characteristics.
+They are as follows:

 One of the main features of perfect competition is that all producers contribute significantly to the market.
 Their production and supply levels do not change the curve.
 All of these producers are price takers.
 They do not influence the market.
 If any company or firm tries to raise its prices, the consumer would instead buy from a competitor at a lower price.